liapatiso95-ctrl/character-sheet/feats.md

 **Pole Strike.** Immediately after you take the Attack action and attack with a Quarterstaff, a Spear, or a weapon that has the Heavy and Reach properties, you can use a Bonus Action to make a melee attack with the opposite end of the weapon.
 The weapon deals Bludgeoning damage, and the weapon's damage die for this attack is a d4.

 **Reactive Strike.** While you're holding a Quarterstaff, a Spear, or a weapon that has the Heavy and Reach properties, you can take a Reaction to make one melee attack against a creature that enters the reach you have with that weapon.

+### Portal Jumper
+You gain the following benefits.

+**Ability Score Increase.** Increase your Intelligence, Wisdom, or Charisma by 1, to a maximum of 20.

+**Otherworldly Resilience.** You have Resistance to one of the following damage types: Necrotic, Psychic, or Radiant (choose when you select this feat).

+**Portal Step.** You can spend 5 feet of movement to teleport to an unoccupied space you can see within 15 feet of yourself.
+You can use this benefit a number of times equal to your Proficiency Bonus but only once per turn, and you regain all expended uses when you finish a Long Rest.

 ### Putrefy